Measuring and curing reasoning rigidity: from decorative chain-of-thought to genuine faithfulness: Results

-Kimi-K2.5 reveals a task-specific pattern: decorative on sentiment (17\% necessity) and math (1\% necessity), but genuinely reasoning on topic classification (39\% necessity, 41\% sufficiency on AG News at $N{=}183$).
-Kimi appears to shortcut when a single cue suffices (``stirring'' $\to$ positive) but engages its reasoning when distinguishing between four topic categories requires integrating multiple signals.

-These exceptions demonstrate that faithfulness is not binary---it is model-specific \emph{and} task-specific.
-A model can shortcut on one task while genuinely reasoning on another.
-This makes per-model, per-domain evaluation essential, and strengthens the case for step-level testing as a practical deployment tool.
+MiniMax-M2.5 and Kimi-K2.5 break the decorative pattern, each in a different way.
+MiniMax shows 37\% necessity on sentiment (89.7\% accuracy)---genuinely reasoning through word choice.
+Kimi shows 39\% necessity on topic classification (AG News, $N{=}183$, 67\% accuracy) but only 1\% on mathematics---it shortcuts when a single cue suffices but engages when distinguishing four topic categories requires integrating multiple signals.
+These exceptions demonstrate that a model can shortcut one task while genuinely reasoning on another, making per-model, per-domain evaluation essential.